 When I was a little girl, I distinctly remember playing with my baby dolls and being their “Momma.”
-I gave them bottles, rocked them, changed diapers, put them down for night-night, talked and sang to them…my babies even had a place at the table when it was time to eat.
+I gave them bottles, rocked them, changed diapers, put them down for night-night, and talked and sang to them…my babies even had a place at the dinner table.
 It all came second nature to me, and I never questioned whether or not this would be my reality one day.
 Why would I?
 No mom sees their little girl pretending to be Momma and stops her to say, “Now honey, there is a chance you won’t be able to have kids.”

 I know I’m not the only little girl who played Momma or house and assumed it would all happen in real life exactly as I dreamed.
 I dreamed about what I’d be when I grew up, about the knight in shining armor I’d marry, about the babies I’d have, and the life I would live.
 I’m all for a fairytale ending, but the script isn’t always written like that.

-People I know would tell me that they were going to try and have a baby, and the next thing you know it happened…and I have whole-heartedly rejoiced with them!
+People I know would tell me that they would try and have a baby, and the next thing you know, it happened, and I have whole-heartedly rejoiced with them!
 A positive pregnancy test came so easily for them while I’m over here letting mine sit for a few extra minutes because just maybe the second line hasn’t come through yet.
 We’ve heard all the “consoling” lines like, “If you’ll relax, it will happen” and “It will happen when it’s supposed to.”
 All said with good intentions, but still reminders of the emptiness of infertility.

 I would hear stories about women on the news who were in trouble for neglecting, mistreating, or abusing their children.
 I would wonder why they even got a chance at motherhood and why I’m fighting for a chance.